+For the purposes of this Law, 2 or more bodies corporate are related to each other if they are related bodies corporate within the meaning of the Corporations Act 2001 of the Commonwealth.

+[Section 19A inserted: SA Act No. 37 of 2020 s.
+49 and WA Gazette 4 Sep 2024 p.
+2215.]

 20. Interpretation generally

 Schedule 2 to this Law applies to this Law, the Regulations and the Rules and any other statutory instrument made under this Law.